airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `type` | The type of owner. | `MISSING` | ❌ 0.00 | No good match found. |
 | `updated_at` |  | `owners.updatedAt` | 🟢 0.90 | High confidence in matching 'owners.updatedAt' with 'updated_at'. |

-### Mapping from Airbyte `contacts_form_submissions` to Fivetran `contact_form_submission`
+### Mapping: Airbyte `contacts_form_submissions` to Fivetran `contact_form_submission`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: 🟢 0.88

-#### Evaluation

-The table match confidence is high due to the presence of common fields in the source and target tables, such as conversion_id and form_id, which are indicative of form submissions.
-However, the completion is partly reduced as a result of a 'MISSING' field and some other mapped fields having a close match score instead of perfect.
+- Summary Self-Evaluation: _The table match confidence is high due to the presence of common fields in the source and target tables, such as conversion_id and form_id, which are indicative of form submissions.
+However, the completion is partly reduced as a result of a 'MISSING' field and some other mapped fields having a close match score instead of perfect._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |